 Appeals of Arizona Board Decisions by Attorneys

 It’s always disappointing when a dentist receives an unfavorable decision from the Arizona Dental Board (“ADB“).
-However, dentists in Arizona can benefit from understanding the process that goes along with Arizona Dental Board Appeals and hearings after an Arizona Dental Board Complaint is heard.
+However, dentists in Arizona can benefit from understanding the process that goes along with Arizona Dental Board Appeals and hearings after a Dental Board Complaint is heard.
 If you are facing an unfavorable ADB outcome due to an Arizona Dental Board Disciplinary Action, you can always appeal the decision.

-The investigatory process and the appeal process work like this: The Arizona Board receives a complaint or initiates an investigation into the conduct of the dentist.
+The investigatory process and the appeal process work like this: The Arizona Dental Board receives a complaint or initiates an investigation into the conduct of the dentist.
 Once the board receives a complaint or self-report they will then initiate an investigation.
-The purpose of this investigation is to give the ADB evidence to make a decision on whether or not a dentist should face disciplinary action.
+The purpose of this investigation is to give the board evidence to make a decision on whether or not a dentist should face disciplinary action.
 If the dentist receives an unfavorable decision, it is at this point they can then file an appeal and request a hearing with the Arizona Office of Administrative Hearing.
 An Administrative Law Judge will then oversee the appeal and the dentist may need to attend a hearing.
-However, sometimes the investigation is automatically sent to hearing or an informal settlement conference can be held.
+However, sometimes the investigation is automatically sent to a hearing or an informal settlement conference can be held.

 Dental Administrative Appeal and Hearing Information